 The Coalition of Finance Ministers has provided a comprehensive overview of current approaches to modeling the fiscal impacts of climate action (Coalition of Finance Ministers for Climate Action, 2022b), looking at approaches taken by Denmark, Canada, Finland, and the UK, among others.
-For example, Denmark's GreenREFORM Model aims to create a one-stop-shop for assessments of the economic and fiscal impacts of climate of economic policies.
+For example, Denmark's GreenREFORM Model aims to create a one-stop-shop for assessments of the economic and fiscal impacts of climate policies and the climate impact of economic policies.